US Secretary of State Blinken in Kyiv, warns Russia could attack “at very short notice”

 “If Russia renews its aggression and invades Ukraine then the US will provide additional material to allow Ukraine to defend itself,” Blinken stated in the press conference with Ukraine’s Foreign Minister Dmytro Kuleba after the meeting.

-He stressed that the US prefers a “diplomatic path to deescalate the conflict with Russia” but went on to say that the West would retaliate and Russia would suffer with “massive consequences” if it chose to take military action.
+He stressed that the US prefers a “diplomatic path to de-escalate the conflict with Russia” but went on to say that the West would retaliate and Russia would suffer “massive consequences” if it chose to take military action.

-The Secretary of State will meet with European allies in Berlin on January 20, including Baerbock, before travelling to Geneva to speak with Russian Lavrov the following day.
+The Secretary of State will meet with European allies in Berlin on January 20, including Baerbock, before travelling to Geneva to speak with Lavrov the following day.

 Blinken’s decision to stop in Kyiv first shows the US’ commitment to consulting with Ukraine before decisions are reached with Russia on Friday.
-He emphasised that one of America’s principles is “no talks about Ukraine, without Ukraine”, despite Ukraine’s exclusion from last week's talks between Nato, the US, and Russia.
+He emphasised that one of America’s principles is “no talks about Ukraine, without Ukraine”, despite Ukraine’s exclusion from last week's talks between Nato, the US and Russia.
 The West has been criticised by some for entering negotiations with Russia about Ukraine’s bid to join Nato without Ukraine being invited to participate in the talks.

 Blinken also took the opportunity of the press conference to chide Bankova for its slow progress on carrying out reforms demanded by the international community and the International Monetary Fund (IMF) in particular.

-Blinking spoke on the same day that former President Petro Poroshenko was in court facing treason charges in a case that NGOs and other critics have called politically motivated.
+Blinking spoke on the same day that former president Petro Poroshenko was in court facing treason charges in a case that NGOs and other critics have called politically motivated.

-“One of Moscow's long standing goals has been to try to sow divisions in Ukraine and make it harder for Ukrainians to work together to realise their Euro-democratic ambitions (...)
-Leaders inside and outside the Ukrainian government must put aside their differences in favour of the shared national interest”, Blinken said.
+“One of Moscow's long-standing goals has been to try to sow divisions in Ukraine and make it harder for Ukrainians to work together to realise their Euro-democratic ambitions (...)
+Leaders inside and outside the Ukrainian government must put aside their differences in favour of the shared national interest,” Blinken said.

 Blinken also singled out the slow progress Kyiv has made in completing the ongoing judicial reforms.
-He specifically urged the selection committee to finish a process of selecting judges that is core to the reform, which as bne IntelliNews has reported has been severely delayed.
+He specifically urged the selection committee to finish a process of selecting judges that is core to the reform, which, as bne IntelliNews has reported, has been severely delayed.

-New Round of Talks
+New round of talks

 Russia and the Western delegations went eyeball to eyeball at the first Nato Council meeting in two years in meeting on January 12, with the allies demanding that Russia de-escalate tensions by withdrawing its troops from the Ukrainian border region if talks are to continue.